LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 and *how* expansions are applied.
 It allows declaring in a source file itself which expansions, if any, will be used when compiling it.
 It allows declaring which expansions will be used when compiling a file using compile and loading predicate options.
+It also allows defining a default expansion for all source files.
 It defines a concept of *hook objects* that can be used as building blocks to create custom and reusable *expansion workflows* with explicit and well defined semantics.
 It prevents the simply act of loading expansion rules affecting subsequent compilation of files.
 It prevents conflicts between groups of expansion rules of different origins.
 It avoids a set of buggy expansion rules from breaking other sets of expansions rules.

 Defining expansions